The English Language Center provides specialized writing support for all Saint Louis University students whose native language is not English.

 Our ELC consultants are SLU faculty members, graduate students, and undergraduate students who have been trained to assist students whose native language is not English and to foster each writer’s sense of control over the writing process.
 We take pride in our roles as interpreters and ambassadors of academic and American culture, and we are dedicated to helping SLU’s international students become more proficient writers.

-For additional questions, contact Dr. Lisa Fischer, ELC Coordinator, at firstname.lastname@example.org.
+For additional questions, contact the ELC Coordinator at firstname.lastname@example.org.

 Are you interested in working with SLU's international students?
-The ELC welcomes students with a B-average who have completed two semesters of English coursework at the 190-level or higher to apply.
+The ELC welcomes students with a B-average who have completed two semesters of English coursework at the 1900-level or higher to apply.

 Consultant positions offer flexible, on-campus hours for volunteers, interns (with INTN 480 credit), student workers, and federal work study students.